-The Shade Garden was established in 1982 and provides a gateway into a ravine.
-Shade gardens are associated with feelings of tranquility and informality.
+The shade garden was established in 1982 as a collection that focused on informality and a sense of tranquility.
+A gradually sloped, wooden walkway provides visitors with a snapshot of Iowan woodland beauty.
 Here, large native trees provide an overhead canopy under which smaller woody species flourish.
-Hardy flowering shrubs and small trees such as the Pagoda Dogwood have been planted to provide late spring bloom.
-Spring-blooming woodland wildflowers, ferns and ground covers populate the forest floor.
-The garden has been enhanced by the introduction of various shade tolerant herbaceous perennials.
-Hostas and other plants with gold or variegated foliage brighten shady areas.
+Hardy flowering shrubs and small trees such as the pagoda dogwood have been planted to provide late spring bloom.
+As spring emerges, woodland wildflowers such as jack-in-the-pulpit (Arisaema triphyllum), mayapple (Podophyllum peltatum), and columbine (Aquilegia vulgaris) populate the forest floor.
+The garden was enhanced by the introduction of various shade tolerant herbaceous perennials, including hosta, lenten rose (Helleborus sp.), and false goat’s beard (Astilbe sp.).

 *This collection site is under construction.
 Thank you for your patience.
 Date: February 1, 2018.